-Join Mark Thomas for an in-depth discussion in this video Service portfolio management, part of ITIL Foundations.
+Join Mark Thomas for an in-depth discussion in this video Service portfolio management, part of Cert Prep: ITIL 3 Foundation.

 - Okay, Service Portfolio Management, the first process…we're going to talk about here,…in a line-up of service strategy processes we have,…this Service Portfolio Management really…is one of the most critical management system components…I believe, of the entire framework.…There's a lot of things that we do,…really lead back to that whole portfolio that we have.…So, the portfolio is that complete set of services,…and that complete set of services,…that are managed by the service provider, us,…is a portfolio of services that we provide.…So if you look at that portfolio,…it describes the services in terms of business value.…